NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/remote-management.md

 ### Windows

-On Windows, Cloudflare Tunnel installs itself as a system service using the Registry Editor.
+On Windows, Khulnasoft Tunnel installs itself as a system service using the Registry Editor.
 By default, the service will be named `cloudflared`.
 To configure your tunnel on Windows:

 1. Open the Registry Editor.